 In the dialogue of features, I first explain that it’s a rule (connection) from one set to another.
 It says that each ‘x’s price goes to the handiest one ‘y’ fee.

 I talk over with the left column as people on a educate and the second column as teaching stops in the graph underneath.
 It qualifies as a characteristic if nobody claims they were given off at distinctive stops, which is not viable on the identical train.
-Notice that a characteristic allows two human beings to get off on an identical forestall.
-Person “-2” claims they were given off at preventing 3 and prevent -2, which is not possible and is consequently not a characteristic.
+Notice that a feature allows two humans to escape an identical forestall.
+Person “-2” claims they were given off at preventing three and prevent -2, which is not possible and is consequently not a characteristic.

 The following poem I wrote describes my very own philosophy on teaching math: